Skip to content

 The datetime Index

-You may specify an integer column as the datetime axis if you explictly set its dtype as int (see below).
+You may specify an integer column as the datetime axis if you explictly set its dtype as int (see dtypes below).

 dtypes